 Her bluegrass album "Come with Me" was recorded with Nashville multi-instrumentalist and Grammy nominee Jimmy Heffernan, a long-time member of Grammy winner Joe Diffie's band who toured with multi-Grammy winners Brad Paisley and Lucinda Williams as well.
 Her Americana album, "Southern Routes," was recorded in southwest Louisiana with members of The Revelers & The Pine Leaf Boys, also Grammy nominees.

 This year, Amy is again hosting an original music singer/songwriter series for writers who represent social justice work, after years of running the Acoustic Music Showcase at the Temperance House in Newtown, PA.
-She founded this music series to highlight singer-songwriters who work for social justice, kicking it off with an Annie Patterson show, author of Rise Up Singing.
-Crys Matthews will grace the stage next - the series is at the local Quaker Meetinghouse.
+She founded this music series to highlight singer-songwriters who work for social justice, featuring Crys Matthews, Annie Patterson, author of Rise Up Singing, folk troubador John Flynn, and Paulette Meier's plainsong workshop.

 Amy Duckett Wagner is a member of many networks including the invitation-only Philly Music Coop, Folk Alliance, NERFA, PASA, Philly Songwriters Circle, Penn State Alumni Association, BCCC Alums, Delmarva Folk, Pendle Hill International Community, Friends World Committee for Consultation, FGC, PYM and the Philadelphia Folksong Society.